Do you feel you sleep better on the days you’ve burnt off 1000 calories during an intense workout?

 - 54% who exercised more than 4 hours before bedtime.

 Total sleep time improves on exercise days

-A number of articles in the press picked up on this NSF poll and suggested that any exercise before bedtime is okay for getting a good night’s sleep.
+A number of journalists wrote about this NSF poll at the time, and many suggested that any exercise before bedtime is okay for getting a good night’s sleep.

-It could be argued though that the 4 hour band is too broad.
-In my experience, I can cool down in 3-4 hours and sleep ok, but going to bed an hour after staggering back from the gym is a recipe for turning my bed into a temporary sauna.
+It could be argued, however, that the four-hour window is too broad.
+In my experience, I can cool down in three or four hours and sleep fairly well.
+But going to bed an hour after staggering back from the gym is a recipe for turning my bed into a temporary sauna.

-The NSF poll is certainly interesting, but the fact that the results are based on self-reporting of sleep quality leaves room to question some of the finer details.
+The poll was certainly interesting, but the fact that the results are based on self-reporting of sleep quality leaves room to question some of the finer details.
 So I turned to some other research to look at the timing of the exercise issue from another angle.

 In 2013, researchers at Hokusho University in Japan conducted a study involving 12 healthy males.
 On different days, they did no exercise, moderate or high exercise shortly before going to bed.

 They found that on average vigorous exercise resulted in the participants taking an average of 14 minutes longer to fall asleep, compared to non-exercise days.